-All staff have a responsibility to:-
+All staff have a responsibility to:

-- model appropriate behaviours at all times; - teach students skills and strategies to deal with bullying; - deal with all reported and observed incidences of bullying as set out in this plan and the school's discipline policy; - ensure that students are supervised at all times; - report incidences of bullying to the Assistant Principals or Principal consistent with school wellbeing reporting procedures; and - record incidences of bullying on the Sentral Wellbeing database; and - create a culture where it is acceptable and encouraged to report incidents.
+- Model appropriate behaviours at all times. - Teach students skills and strategies to deal with bullying. - Deal with all reported and observed incidences of bullying as set out in this plan and the School Behaviour Support and Management Plan. - Ensure that students are supervised at all times. - Report incidences of bullying to the Assistant Principals or Principal consistent with school wellbeing reporting procedures; and - Record incidences of bullying on Sentral Wellbeing database; and - Create a culture where it is acceptable and encouraged to report incidents.